-To be eligible for continued medical coverage upon the faculty/staff member’s retirement, a spouse, civil union partner, or domestic partner who is eligible under the hardship exception, and/or dependent must be covered under the employee’s medical plan at retirement.
+To be eligible for continued medical coverage upon the faculty/staff member’s retirement, a spouse who is eligible and/or dependent must be covered under the employee’s medical plan at retirement.

-If a spouse, civil union partner, or domestic partner is age 65 or older, s/he will be transitioned to the USNH Medicare Complementary Plan.
+If a spouse is age 65 or older, s/he will be transitioned to the USNH Medicare Complementary Plan.

-If a Spouse, civil union partner, domestic partner, and/or dependents of the retiree is less than age 65 and eligible for coverage after the faculty/staff members reaches age 65, the faculty/staff member will pay the same premium as active employees for a maximum of three years after the faculty/staff member's retirement date.
+If a Spouse and/or dependents of the retiree is less than age 65 and eligible for coverage after the faculty/staff members reaches age 65, the faculty/staff member will pay the same premium as active employees for a maximum of three years after the faculty/staff member's retirement date.
 Following the three years, the faculty/staff member will contribute 50% of the total cost of the coverage.

-In the event the retiree dies, the spouse, civil union partner, or domestic partner may continue in the Medicare Supplemental Plan for the rest of her/his life or until remarriage or the establishment of a new USNH-defined domestic partnership.
+In the event the retiree dies, the spouse may continue in the Medicare Supplemental Plan for the rest of her/his life or until remarriage.

-If the faculty/staff member who chose the Medicare Complementary Plan is over age 52 and has at least 10 years of service and dies either while on active service or while on an approved early retirement plan, long-term disability, or chronic worker’s compensation, her/his spouse, civil union partner, or domestic partner is still eligible for the Medicare Complementary Plan at age 65, unless made ineligible by remarriage or the establishment of a new civil union or domestic partnership.
+If the faculty/staff member who chose the Medicare Complementary Plan is over age 52 and has at least 10 years of service and dies either while on active service or while on an approved early retirement plan, long-term disability, or chronic worker’s compensation, her/his spouse is still eligible for the Medicare Complementary Plan at age 65, unless made ineligible by remarriage.

-In the event a spouse, civil union partner, or domestic partner of a retiree covered by the Medicare Complementary Plan dies, the retiree is not permitted to add a new spouse or domestic partner to the plan.
+In the event a spouse of a retiree covered by the Medicare Complementary Plan dies, the retiree is not permitted to add a new spouse to the plan.

-The prescription drug benefit program for retirees with the Medicare Complementary Plan is made available through CAREMARK.
+The prescription drug benefit program for retirees with the Medicare Complementary Plan is made available through OptumRX.
 A prescription card will be issued to the retiree for use at participating pharmacies.
-At the time of purchase the retiree, or spouse/civil union partner/domestic partner age 65 or over, will pay the pharmacy a 20% co-payment.
+At the time of purchase the retiree, or spouse age 65 or over, will pay the pharmacy a 20% co-payment.
 The balance of the cost of the prescription will be billed to the USNH; no further paperwork is required.

 - Dental coverage - may be purchased for up to 18 months following retirement through COBRA (Consolidated Omnibus Budget Reconciliation Act).
-This coverage may be continued on a monthly basis for up to 18 months for the retiree, his/her spouse or domestic partner, and dependent children.
+This coverage may be continued on a monthly basis for up to 18 months for the retiree, his/her spouse and dependent children.
 A complete packet of information regarding the options under COBRA including premium payment deadlines will be sent to the retiring employee's home address.
-COBRA rates are available on this HR web site under "Benefits".
+COBRA rate information is available here.

 - Life insurance - ends on the effective date of retirement but may be converted from the employee's current USNH-offered group policies.
 The insurance carrier will send the employee enrollment information.